waltersmac/Data-Structures-and-Algorithms-Udacity-NanoDegree/README.md

 ## Introduction
-* An overview of your program.
-* Meet your instructors, and refresh my Python skills.
-* Learnt the framework to deconstruct any open-ended problem and then understand the concepts of time and space complexity.
+* I learnt the framework to deconstruct any open-ended problem and then understand the concepts of time and space complexity.

 ### P0 - Unscramble computer science problems
 Deconstructed a series of open-ended problems into smaller components (e.g, inputs, outputs, series of functions).